 17. Passports, visas and health requirements

 British citizens currently require a passport valid for the period of their stay when visiting France.
 A visa is not required.
 Requirements may change and you must check the up to date position in good time before departure for France.
-A full British passport would usually take approximately 3 to 6 weeks to obtain but is currently (July 2020) taking much longer.
-If you or any member of your party is 16 or over and haven't yet got or had a passport, even more time needs to be allowed as UK Passport Service has to confirm your identity before issuing your first passport.
+A full British passport would usually take approximately 3 to 6 weeks to obtain but may take much longer.
+If you or any member of your party is 16 or over and haven't yet got or had a passport, even more time needs to be allowed as the UK Passport Service has to confirm your identity before issuing your first passport.

 We regret we are not in a position to offer you any assistance in the event of any delays in relation to your arrival to or departure from your holiday destination.